lapofan99/eliteredux/src/data/dex-strategy.md

 }
 Groudon-primal
 {
-    Name: THE PAIN TRAIN
+    Name = THE PAIN TRAIN
-    Item: Red Orb
+    Item = Red Orb
-    Ability: Tough Claws
+    Ability = Tough Claws
-    EVs: 0, 252, 0, 0, 4, 252
+    EVs = 0, 252, 0, 0, 4, 252
-    Nature: Adamant
+    Nature = Adamant
-    Moves: Swords Dance, Rock Polish, Precipice Blades, V-create / Strength / Heat Crash
-    Comment: "And the lord wept, as he looked down upon the earth and witnessed the scorched bodies, entire towns swallowed up by the earth... and at the center of it all, a raging, primordial beast." - Book of Groudon, Chapter 0
+    Moves = Swords Dance, Rock Polish, Precipice Blades, V-create / Strength / Heat Crash Comment = "And the lord wept, as he looked down upon the earth and witnessed the scorched bodies, entire towns swallowed up by the earth... and at the center of it all, a raging, primordial beast." - Book of Groudon, Chapter 0
 }
 Zapdos-Galar
 {